On-supply of utilities: Residential Parks Bulletin Issue 3

 Do you charge your long-stay tenants for utilities outside of their rental costs?

 Many caravan parks purchase gas or electricity from licensed retailers and use embedded networks within the park to distribute utilities to individual sites.
 This is known as the on-supply or on-selling of utilities.
-While a license is usually required to sell gas or electricity, operators of caravan parks are permitted to on-sell utilities under exemption orders administered by the Public Utilities Office of the Department of Treasury.
+While a license is usually required to sell gas or electricity, operators of caravan parks are permitted to on-sell utilities under exemption orders administered by Energy Policy WA (EPWA).

 The Electricity Industry (Caravan Operators) Exemption Order 2005 allows caravan parks to on-supply electricity to residents and sets out the rules that apply to this practice.
 The equivalent order for on-supply of gas is the Energy Coordination Exemption Order 2009.

 The Residential Parks (Long-stay Tenants) Act 2006 (the RP Act) requires that the long-stay tenancy agreement must specify the amount of any utilities charges or the method by which charges are calculated.